nodejs/modules/GOALS.md

 6. Standardizing and implementing APIs that explicitly are tailored to transpilers
 7. Standardizing and implementing APIs that explicitly are tailored to browser stacks
 8. Standardizing and implementing APIs that explicitly are tailored to package managers
+9. Modification of existing `require` behavior
+    * Modification of implementation details is allowed only if it would be backwards compatible

 # Goals that are not expected for the first iteration